Train routes: Click for larger map |

 -

-Given the limitations of the official ENR website, a better way to check Egyptian train times is to use a third-party app on your phone, for planning and when in Egypt.
+Given the limitations of the official ENR website & app, a better way to check Egyptian train times is to use a third-party app on your phone, both for planning and when in Egypt.
 Unlike the ENR website, these show all stations and all trains, air-con & non-air-con.
-And when you get to Egypt, using an app on your phone is a lot easier than asking at the station.
-The apps show train times & types, but don't quote fares or sell tickets.
-There are a two good free apps to choose from, consider downloading both of them.
+And when you get to Egypt, using an app on your phone is easier than asking at the station.

 -